20 Types of Screwdrivers & How They Use | Daily Life Tools

 18. Magnetic Screwdriver

-A magnetic screwdriver is basically a regular screwdriver with a magnetized tip that works on multiple types of screws.
+A magnetic screwdriver is a regular screwdriver with a magnetized tip that works on multiple types of screws.

 Magnetic Screwdriver